 Floral dresses are a great choice for summer cocktail weddings, especially if cocktail hour or any part of the reception is outside.
 Botanical garden venue?
 Say less.

 Bright colors are perfect for warm-weather weddings!
-Consider a midi in pink, blue, purple, and other rich hues for a summer cocktail wedding.
+Consider a midi in pink, orange, blue, purple, and other rich hues for a summer cocktail wedding.

 Outdoor Garden Weddings

-Playful elements like flutter sleeves, billowing skirts, and floral prints are great for outdoor garden weddings.
+Playful elements like flutter sleeves, billowing skirts, and abstract or floral prints are great for outdoor garden weddings.
 A little bit of whimsy fits right in with the more relaxed atmosphere of an outdoor wedding.

 A garden wedding is also an ideal occasion to wear your favorite floral print, of course.
 Pastels and other light colors, bold brights, and punchy summery hues are festive and fitting for summer nuptials among the flowers.